 Figuring out what to be prepared for on a backpacking and hiking trip can be a bit challenging.
-The real information we have about what actually poses a threat to hikers often varies from the dramatized views we might all have.
+The information we have about what poses a threat to hikers often varies from the dramatized views we might have.

 There are far more splinters and twisted ankles than raging bear attacks in the wilderness.

-Most illnesses in the backcountry really just boil down to a majority of nausea, vomiting, and diarrhea.
+Most illnesses in the backcountry really just boil down to nausea, vomiting, and diarrhea.

-So, let’s take a look at some of the most common hiking injuries, how to deal with them, and what to bring with you in order to be prepared.
+Most hikers need to be prepared for upset stomachs, sore muscles, and the occasional cut or twisted ankle.
+So, let’s take a look at some of the most common hiking injuries, how to deal with them, and what to bring with you to be prepared.